- Location: Oregon

-The program benefits children, women, and men needing organ or tissue transplants in Oregon and Southwest Washington, with educational activities aimed at increasing the number of Oregon donors.
+The program benefits children, women, and men needing organ or tissue transplants in Oregon and southwest Washington, with educational activities aimed at increasing the number of Oregon donors.

-Responding to the state's nearly 2,000 people waiting for organ transplants, Donate Life Northwest also promotes collaboration among organ and tissue procurement agencies, and provides the public current information on organ and tissue donation.
+Donate Life Northwest also promotes collaboration among organ and tissue procurement agencies, and provides the public current information on organ and tissue donation.

 Donating won't cost you or your family anything.
 All major U.S. religious organizations support organ and tissue donation.
 Donating won't alter or delay funeral plans; open-casket funerals are still possible.
 Those who are elderly or have health problems can still be donors; each case is individually analyzed at the time of death.

 When you go to your local Driver and Motor Vehicle Services Division (DMV) facility to apply for or renew your license, permit, or state ID card, the DMV can add a donor code to your document, indicating your desire to become a donor.
 You'll just need to sign and complete the donor application.